Roadmap 2026

 Discord reportedly filed confidential IPO paperwork and has pinned its hopes on a debut in March.

-Fluxer is for people who want a different deal: free, open source, self-hostable software, with an optional hosted instance run by an independent European company that helps pay for the open source work.
-You should not have to give up the basics you like just to leave Discord: Fluxer keeps the familiar shape of modern community chat while making the software open and self-hostable.
+Fluxer is for people who want a different model: free, open source, self-hostable software, with an optional hosted instance run by an independent European company that helps pay for the open source work.
+You shouldn't have to give up the basics you like just to leave Discord: Fluxer keeps the familiar shape of modern community chat while making the software open and self-hostable.

 Fluxer can succeed without Discord getting worse.
-Discord's network effect is hard to beat head-on, so I'm starting where switching is already plausible: technical users and communities that value control and transparency, and want software they can run on their own terms.
-But you do not need to be technical for Fluxer to be yours: many people simply prefer a European-owned instance with clearer incentives and no appetite for squeezing users.
+Discord's network effect is hard to beat head-on, so I'm starting where switching already makes sense: technical users and communities that value control and openness, and want software they can run on their own terms.
+You don't need to be technical for Fluxer to be yours: many people prefer a European-owned instance that has clearer reasons to treat users well.

-If the hosted free tier limits are too tight, you can always run your own instance.
-Fluxer will keep the software free of feature paywalls and licence key checks.
-It does not force upgrades to unlock quotas on software you run yourself.
-No SSO tax!
+If the hosted free tier limits are too tight, you can run your own instance.
+Fluxer will keep the software free of feature paywalls, licence key checks, upgrade-for-quota gates, and SSO tax.

 Closing thoughts

-I want Fluxer to stay independent and bootstrapped, with the hosted instance funding the infrastructure and people needed to keep the open source app moving.
+Fluxer should stay independent and bootstrapped, with the hosted instance funding the systems and people needed to keep the open source app moving.
 Self-hosters should benefit from that work too.

-Got questions, or want to work with Fluxer?
 Reach me at hampus@fluxer.app if you're a content creator, run an open source project, manage a community of any size, or can help with CDN, trust and safety, or moderation work.
-If you're a fellow independent, bootstrapped, privacy-first alternative to the mainstream, or you're in the press, I'd love to talk too.
+Fellow independent, bootstrapped, privacy-first alternatives and press inquiries are welcome too.

-I want Fluxer to become a real alternative to Discord without losing why I started building it.
+Fluxer should become a real alternative to Discord without losing why it was started.

 See you in the Fluxerverse!